 It never fails.
-Grand Island is experiencing record heat and the air conditioner in your home begins blowing out warm air or stops operating completely.
-Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+Grand Island is experiencing record heat and the air conditioner in your home starts blowing out warm air or stops working entirely.
+Along with hundreds of other people in our city, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
 While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to reduce the likeliness of this happening to you this summer.

 Ensure Maximum Air Flow